Contents

 to download the template for free

-I am assuming that you got the go-ahead to move to a central purchasing model.
-The final step in the process is to come up with an operational model to implement a central purchasing policy.
+I assume you got the go-ahead to move to a central purchasing model.
+The final step in the process is to develop an operational model to implement a central purchasing policy.

-In the previous step, we talked about the resources required to implement a central purchasing policy.
+We discussed the resources required to implement a central purchasing policy in the previous step.
 This step is the execution plan.

-If you have not done this already, set up a purchasing policy so that everyone is aware of how the new purchasing process is going to work.
+If you have not done this already, set up a purchasing policy so that everyone is aware of how the new purchasing process will work.

 If you don’t have a purchasing policy, download our template and get started with that.